roopa-ramanujam/ESP32-web-api-example/README.md

 The 'xx:xx:xx:xx:xx:xx' is your ESP32 MAC address.
 Copy/save it somewhere, you will need it for the next step.

-# Register your ESP32 with the Berkeley-IoT network
+# Register ESP32 with Berkeley-IoT network #

 1. Go to https://wifi-keys.berkeley.edu/.
 2. Click on "Create device".